What is a PROVINCIAL QUALIFIER?

 Yes.
 Proof of citizenship and age are required through birth certificate, certificate of Canadian citizenship, landed status, PR or passport.

-I am 5’3″, and have been told I cannot model, so does that mean I cannot win the title of Miss World® Canada?
+I am 5’3″, and have been told I cannot model, so does that mean I cannot win the title?

 So what is the difference between Regionals and Nationals?

 Regionals are held in each province to select the national finalists.
 At the regionals there are several winners, they are called National Finalists.
-All National Finalists receive a title, sash and crown.
-Regional pageant delegates must reside within the province they compete in.
+All National Finalists receive a crown for their achievements and eligible a title; as mentioned before they are optional.
 The Regionals are a two day pageant held over the course of a weekend.
-The National pageant is one week long and the contestants are all the regional winners from across Canada.
-The Nationals pageant is where the title Miss World® Canada is awarded
+The National pageant is one week long in Toronto and the contestants are all the regional winners from across Canada.
+A Nationals pageant is where the title of Miss Grand Canada, Miss Supranational Canada Miss Earth Canada, Miss Intercontinental Canada and Miss World® Canada can be awarded

 Do I need to be bilingual?